- Describe the ways in which carbon is critical to life

 Concept in Action

-For an additional perspective on lipids, explore “Biomolecules: The Lipids” through this interactive animation.
+For an additional perspective on lipids, watch this video about types of fat.

 Proteins are one of the most abundant organic molecules in living systems and have the most diverse range of functions of all macromolecules.
 Proteins may be structural, regulatory, contractile, or protective; they may serve in transport, storage, or membranes; or they may be toxins or enzymes.
 Each cell in a living system may contain thousands of different proteins, each with a unique function.
 Their structures, like their functions, vary greatly.
 They are all, however, polymers of amino acids, arranged in a linear sequence.